google/WebFundamentals/src/content/en/fundamentals/getting-started/your-first-progressive-web-app/step-02.markdown

 across different devices.
 Also, consider what you can do to make it more your own.

-## Add the key JavaScript boot strap code
+## Add the key JavaScript bootstrap code

 Now that we have most of the UI ready, it's time to start hooking up the code to make everything work.
 Like the rest of the app shell, be conscious about what